ionic-team/ionic-framework/packages/core/src/components/button/readme.md

 string

+The type of button.
+Possible values are: `"button"`, `"bar-button"`.

 #### color

 string

+The color to use from your Sass `$colors` map.
+Default options are: `"primary"`, `"secondary"`, `"danger"`, `"light"`, and `"dark"`.
+For more information, see [Theming your App](/docs/theming/theming-your-app).

 #### disabled

 boolean

+If true, sets the button into a disabled state.

 #### expand

 any

+Set to `"block"` for a full-width button or to `"full"` for a full-width button without left and right borders.

 #### fill

 any

+Set to `"clear"` for a transparent button, to `"outline"` for a transparent button with a border, or to `"solid"`.
+The default style is `"solid"` except inside of a toolbar, where the default is `"clear"`.

 #### href

 string

+Contains a URL or a URL fragment that the hyperlink points to.
+If this property is set, an anchor tag will be rendered.

 #### mode

 any

+The mode determines which platform styles to use.
+Possible values are: `"ios"` or `"md"`.
+For more information, see [Platform Styles](/docs/theming/platform-specific-styles).

 #### round

 boolean

+If true, activates a button with rounded corners.

 #### size

 any

+The button size.
+Possible values are: `"small"`, `"default"`, `"large"`.

 #### strong

 boolean

+If true, activates a button with a heavier font weight.

 ## Attributes